Chi-Square Test

 2. Goodness-of-Fit

-The Chi-Square Test of Independence is a derivable ( also known as inferential ) statistical test which examines whether the two sets of variables are likely to be related with each other or not.
-This test is used when we have counts of values for two nominal or categorical variables and is considered as non-parametric test.
-A relatively large sample size and independence of obseravations are the required criteria for conducting this test.
+The Chi-Square test of Independence is a derivable ( also known as inferential ) statistical test that examines whether the two sets of variables are likely to be related to each other or not.
+This test is used when we have counts of values for two nominal or categorical variables and is considered a non-parametric test.
+A relatively large sample size and independence of observations are the required criteria for conducting this test.

 Example:

 In a movie theatre, suppose we made a list of movie genres.
 Let us consider this as the first variable.
-The second variable is whether or not the people who came to watch those genres of movies have bought snacks at the theatre.
-Here the null hypothesis is that th genre of the film and whether people bought snacks or not are unrelatable.
+The second variable is whether or not the people who came to watch those genres of movies bought snacks at the theatre.
+Here, the null hypothesis is that the genre of the film and whether people bought snacks are unrelatable.
 If this is true, the movie genres don’t impact snack sales.

-In statistical hypothesis testing, the Chi-Square Goodness-of-Fit test determines whether a variable is likely to come from a given distribution or not.
-We must have a set of data values and the idea of the distribution of this data.
+In statistical hypothesis testing, the Chi-Square Goodness-of-Fit test determines whether a variable is likely to come from a given distribution.
+We must have a set of data values and an idea of the distribution of this data.
 We can use this test when we have value counts for categorical variables.
 This test demonstrates a way of deciding if the data values have a “ good enough” fit for our idea or if it is a representative sample data of the entire population.

 Example: